sclauguico/stats-preview-card/README.md

 - [Author](#author)

 ## Overview
-<p> This Stats Preview Card SUmmary Component is built using basic HTML and CSS. </p>
+<p> This Stats Preview Card Summary Component is built using basic HTML and CSS. </p>

 ### The challenge